AnnotationPortal/DatathonandHackathon.github.io/guides/create__X_dataset.md

 ## 7. Further Notes

 - You may work in pairs or small teams
-- Be consistent: only collect tweets containing the **exact keyword or hashtag**
+- Be consistent: only collect tweets containing the **exact keywords or hashtags**
 - Avoid replies or retweets unless directly relevant

 ---